Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Motivation

-All these formats are some specific syntax inside a string.
-Because of this, when editing those docstrings, editors can’t easily provide support for autocompletion, inline errors for broken syntax, etc.
+Because each of these conventions uses a microsyntax inside a string, when editing those docstrings, editors can’t easily provide support for autocompletion, inline errors for broken syntax, etc. Any type of editing support for these conventions would be on top of the support for editing standard Python syntax.

-Because the docstring is in a different place in the code than the actual parameters and it requires duplication of information (the parameter name) the information about a parameter is easily in a place in the code quite far away from the declaration of the actual parameter.
+When documenting parameters with current conventions, because the docstring is in a different place in the code than the actual parameters and it requires duplication of information (the parameter name) the information about a parameter is easily in a place in the code quite far away from the declaration of the actual parameter and it is disconnected from it.
 This means it’s easy to refactor a function, remove a parameter, and forget to remove its docs.
 The same happens when adding a new parameter: it’s easy to forget to add the docstring for it.

-And because of this same duplication of information (the parameter name) editors and other tools would need to have complex custom logic to check or ensure the consistency of the parameters in the signature and in their docstring, or they would simply not be able to support that.
+And because of this same duplication of information (the parameter name) editors and other tools need complex custom logic to check or ensure the consistency of the parameters in the signature and in their docstring, or they simply don’t fully support that.

-Some of these previous formats tried to account for the lack of type annotations in older Python versions by including typing information in the docstrings, but now that information doesn’t need to be in docstrings as there is now an official syntax for type annotations.
+Some of these previous formats tried to account for the lack of type annotations in older Python versions by including typing information in the docstrings (e.g. Sphinx, numpydoc) but now that information doesn’t need to be in docstrings as there is now an official syntax for type annotations.

 Rationale

-This proposal intends to address these shortcomings by extending and complementing the information in docstrings, keeping backwards compatibility with existing docstrings, and doing it in a way that leverages the Python language and structure, via type annotations with Annotated, and a new function in typing.
+This proposal intends to address these shortcomings by extending and complementing the information in docstrings, keeping backwards compatibility with existing docstrings (it doesn’t deprecate them), and doing it in a way that leverages the Python language and structure, via type annotations with Annotated, and a new class Doc in typing.

-The reason why this would belong in the standard Python library instead of an external package is because although the implementation would be quite trivial, the actual power and benefit from it would come from being a standard, so that editors and other tools could implement support for it.
+The reason why this would belong in the standard Python library instead of an external package is because although the implementation would be quite trivial, the actual power and benefit from it would come from being a standard, to facilitate its usage from library authors and to provide a default way to document Python symbols using Annotated.
+Some tool providers (at least VS Code and PyCharm) have shown they would consider implementing support for this only if it was a standard.

 Specification